gilesbowkett/flexverb/readme.md

 pair of `message` objects which have different content, and which each implement their `send` function slightly differently.

-Likewise, it's really easy to see how the following Flexverb code could get shorter with a `with` statement like those found in [JavaScript](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Statements/with) and [Python](http://docs.python.org/release/2.5/whatsnew/pep-343.html):
+Likewise, it's really easy to see how the following FlexVerb code could get shorter with a `with` statement like those found in [JavaScript](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Statements/with) and [Python](http://docs.python.org/release/2.5/whatsnew/pep-343.html):